cherubrock-seb/PrMers/README.md

 - `-worktodo [path]`: Use a `worktodo.txt` file to load an exponent automatically.
   - If no path is given, the default `./worktodo.txt` is used.
   - Only the first valid `PRP=` line is processed.
+- `-config <path>`: Load configuration from a specified `.cfg` file instead of passing options manually

 ## Uninstallation
 To uninstall PrMers, run: